zaida04/voicechat-moderator/README.md

 ## Where do I invite it?
   [http://invite.voice.smld.xyz/](http://invite.voice.smld.xyz/)
 ## Is this Open Source?
-  No, it is not open source at the current moment in order to protect the work that we have put time into.
-However we do plan on making it open source in the future.
+  Yes, it is open source.
+You can find the repository at [here](https://github.com/zaida04/VoiceChat-Moderator).
+However, we do not give self-hosting support.
 ## I need help
   You can join our support server at: [https://discord.gg/jf66UUN](https://discord.gg/jf66UUN).
 And be sure to read the rules!